-'Spanglish' movie: Adam Sandler surprisingly effective in Hollywood exemplar of 'dishonestidad'
+Spanglish movie review: Adam Sandler is surprisingly effective in Hollywood exemplar of well-intentioned dishonestidad

-Spanish actress Paz Vega is the supermodel-looking undocumented Mexican immigrant who is hired as a maid at the home of a very rich and very dysfunctional American family headed by Adam Sandler and Téa Leoni.
+Spanglish stars Spanish actress Paz Vega (Sex and Lucia, Talk to Her) as Flor, the white, monolingual, supermodel-looking undocumented Mexican immigrant and single mother who is hired as a maid at the home of a rich & dysfunctional – and, being wealthy Americans, white – Beverly Hills family.

 Mexicans know best

-Téa Leoni has her own brand of thespian charm, but as Spanglish's neurotic wife and mother she overacts to such an extent that it looks like she's in a movie all by herself.
+Flirting with Disaster and Jurassic Park III actress Téa Leoni has her own brand of thespian appeal, but as Spanglish’s neurotic wife and mother she overacts to such an extent that it feels like she’s in a movie all by herself.
 Her unhappy, frustrated character is thus reduced to a pathetic and mean-spirited caricature of a “liberated woman” – one who has no understanding of the meaning of either personal freedom or personal responsibility.

-Paz Vega's Mexican immigrant, on the other hand, serves as a healthy contrast to the maladjusted Americans.
-A slave to the traditional mores of her country – at least according to Hollywood films that portray modern-day Mexico and Mexicans as if their sense of values were still stuck in the '50s – Vega's Spanglish-speaking maid turns out to be the wisest and most ethical of the film's characters.
+Paz Vega’s Mexican immigrant, on the other hand, serves as a healthy contrast to the maladjusted American(s).
+A slave to the traditional mores of her country – at least according to Hollywood films that portray modern-day Mexico and Mexicans as if their sense of values were still stuck in the 1950s – Vega’s maid turns out to be the wisest and most ethical of the film’s characters.
 And such a caliente Latin mama to boot.

-Yet, despite Sandler's and Leachman's performances – and James L. Brooks' boundless good intentions – Spanglish is ultimately no more than another example of Hollywood dishonestidad.
+Yet despite Sandler’s agreeable screen presence and Leachman’s scene-stealing performance – not to mention James L. Brooks’ boundless sympathy for the underdog – Spanglish, like the filmmaker’s previous Academy-, critic-, and audience-pleasing efforts, is ultimately no more than the latest example of Hollywood dishonestidad.

 Cast: Adam Sandler.
 Téa Leoni.
 Paz Vega.
 Cloris Leachman.
 Shelbie Bruce.
 Sarah Steele.
 Ian Hyland.
+Cecilia Suárez.
+Thomas Haden Church.
 Ricardo Molina.
 Eddy Martin.
-Thomas Haden Church.
-Aimee Garcia (narrator).
+Victoria Luna.
+Jake Pennington.
+Brenda Canela.